mcds-cmu/11637/_includes/syllabus/policies.md

 Ensure that your work is stored in secure directories.
 The consequences of cheating are severe and can jeopardize your future career – cheating is not worth the risk.
 By cheating in this course, you are only cheating yourself, missing out on valuable learning opportunities.
 Furthermore, cheating can result in removal from the course with a failing grade and a permanent record on the student's record.

+To ensure academic integrity, we will rigorously use cheat detection tools and other methods to identify unauthorized code use from this term, past terms, or sources available online.
+Any violation will result in a formal Academic Integrity Violation (AIV) report to both the university and the program.
+The typical consequence for such an infraction is receiving a failing grade for the course, although lesser penalties may be applied based on the severity of the infraction.
+For detailed information about specific penalties, please refer to your course syllabus.

 ## P/NP Grades
 MCDS students cannot take this course P/NP.
 Non-MCDS students could take this course P/NP should your program permit.